mem48/geocompr/main.md

 ### Raster subsetting

-We can subset raster datasets with the help of `[` which accepts different types of input.
+Raster subsetting is done with the base R operator `[`, which accepts a variety of inputs:

 - row-column indexing
 - cell IDs
 - coordinates
 - another raster object

-The latter two represent already spatial subsetting (see next chapter).
+The latter two represent spatial subsetting (see the next chapter).
-Here, we demonstrate the first two subsetting options in the two commands below.
-Both return the value of the top left pixel in the raster object `elev` (results not shown):
+The first two subsetting options are demonstrated in the commands below --- both return the value of the top left pixel in the raster object `elev` (results not shown):

 ```r